Paying Your Employees: What Options Do You Have?

-Employers have options when it comes to compensating their workers.
-In addition to the most common payment methods (direct deposit, pay cards, paper checks, and cash), there are some more creative options to choose from, such as stock compensation.
+Employers have options when it comes to how to pay employees in a small business.
+Besides the traditional payment methods, like direct deposit, pay cards, paper checks, and cash, there are some alternative options to choose from, such as stock compensation and mobile payments.

-In some states, you have to offer a minimum of two different ways to pay employees or you can be fined.
 Each payment option has pros and cons and must be managed differently.
-Be sure that you follow best practices for the payment types you choose.
+Be sure that you follow the best practices for the payment types you choose.

-Tip: Keep in mind that all payment options are not permitted in all states.
-Before choosing the payment options you want to offer to your employees, make sure to check with your specific state’s laws and regulations.
+Keep in mind that not all payment options are permitted in all states, and some states require employers to offer two or more salary payment methods.
+Before choosing, make sure to check your specific state’s laws and regulations.

 PROS | CONS |